-- integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span. - understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system. - utilize critical thinking to implement the nursing process as a framework for the delivery of cost-effective, outcome-based nursing care to individuals, families, or groups. - develop the ability to use therapeutic communication and technology to promote, restore, or maintain the health of individuals, families, or groups. - recognize the need for lifelong learning and the active participation in continued professional development. - demonstrate the core competencies of a graduate of practical nursing. - assume the roles of caregiver, interdisciplinary team member, manager, and community partner, as well as the responsibilities inherent in the scope of practical nursing as defined by the state wherein employed. - employ the teaching-learning process to promote the optimum health of individuals, families, or groups within a framework of prevention and wellness care.
+- integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span. - understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system. - utilize critical thinking to implement the nursing process as a framework for the delivery of cost-effective, outcome-based nursing care to individuals, families, or - develop the ability to use therapeutic communication and technology to promote, restore, or maintain the health of individuals, families, or groups. - recognize the need for lifelong learning and the active participation in continued professional development. - demonstrate the core competencies of a graduate of practical nursing as set forth by the NLN. - practice within the ethical/legal standards of nursing care developed by the National Federation of Licensed Practical Nurses Inc. and according to the state wherein - assume the roles of caregiver, interdisciplinary team member, manager, and community partner, as well as the responsibilities inherent in the scope of practical nursing as defined by the state wherein employed.